SinaQane/Snake-and-Ladder/README.md

 It's similar to the original Snake and Ladder game with some differences:

 1. Pieces can move in each direction.
-Winner is the player whose score is more than the his/her rival afer 40 moves (20 moves each).
+Winner is the player whose score is more than his/her rival afer 40 moves (20 moves each).

 2. Dices' sides don't have equal chances, getting a prize or getting the same number on a dice twice in a row changes the sides' chances.
 Getting a number "2" from a dice resets the chances to "1-1-1-1-1-1".
 You can right click on dice to get its info.